MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyManager/methods/partymanager_destroylocaluser.md

 ## Remarks

-A successful return value signifies that the asynchronous operation has started and a DestroyLocalUserCompleted state change is guaranteed to eventually be provided, via [StartProcessingStateChanges()](partymanager_startprocessingstatechanges.md), with the result of the operation.
-A failing return value signifies that the asynchronous operation will not execute and no completion state change will be provided.
-If the asynchronous operation succeeds, the local user will be removed from the list returned by [GetLocalUsers()](partymanager_getlocalusers.md) during the [StartProcessingStateChanges()](partymanager_startprocessingstatechanges.md) call that provides the [PartyDestroyLocalUserCompletedStateChange](../../../structs/partydestroylocalusercompletedstatechange.md).
-The user object will be destroyed upon returning the final state change referencing the user via [FinishProcessingStateChanges()](partymanager_finishprocessingstatechanges.md). <br /><br /> Before the asynchronous operation completes, i.e. before the PartyDestroyLocalUserCompletedStateChange is provided by [StartProcessingStateChanges()](partymanager_startprocessingstatechanges.md), the local user will be removed from all objects and networks referencing the local user.
-If the object depended on the user to remain in a valid state, such as with a chat control or endpoint tied to the user, or a network where the local user is the only authenticated local user, the object will be destroyed and the relevant state change will be provided prior to the DestroyLocalUserCompleted state change.
+This method queues an asynchronous operation to destroy a local user.
+A [PartyDestroyLocalUserCompletedStateChange](../../../structs/partydestroylocalusercompletedstatechange.md) will be provided upon completion of the operation, indicating success or failure.
+Before successful completion of the operation, the local user will no longer authenticated into any networks (each indicated by a [PartyLocalUserRemovedStateChange](../../../structs/partylocaluserremovedstatechange.md)) and any local chat control associated with the user will be destroyed (indicated by a [PartyChatControlDestroyedStateChange](../../../structs/partychatcontroldestroyedstatechange.md)).
+Memory for the local user will remain valid until all state changes referencing the local user have been returned to [PartyManager::FinishProcessingStateChanges()](partymanager_finishprocessingstatechanges.md).

 ## Requirements